-The headline 21.1km event was won by China’s Jinchao Qu who beat his rivals and the balmy Singapore sunset heat, taking the win in a very swift time of 1:17.38 over Singaporean Public Service Officer Wai Kit Lam who was hot on his heels 15 seconds back.
+China’s Jinchao Qu won the headline 21.1km, beating his rivals and the balmy Singapore sunset heat with a very swift time of 1:17.38.
+Qu took lead over Singaporean Public Service Officer Wai Kit Lam, who was hot on his heels 15 seconds back.
 Ghim Koon Ho rounded out the podium in third a further 40 seconds later.

 The Ekiden event drew great interest, with 51 teams of three racing relay style over the 21.1km distance, with each runner completing 7kms.
 Team Col stormed across the line taking victory in the Men’s division in 1:26:02, which also earned them eighth place overall.
 Gazelle Runners 4 and Fkr were second and third respectively seven minutes behind.
 The women’s race also had a run-away victor with Mr25 Power Gals winning in 1:46:45.
 It was the minor placings that saw the action, with just four seconds separating M&M’s and Sport Team Rp, with the former coming out on top in just over two hours.